rVnPower/PixivFE/README.md

 You can use PixivFE for personal use!
 Assuming that you use an operating system that can run POSIX shell scripts, install `go`, clone this repository, modify the `run.sh` file, and profit!
 I recommend self-hosting your own instance for personal use, instead of relying entirely on official instances.

-To deploy PixivFE using Docker or the compiled binary, see [Hosting PixivFE](doc/Hosting.md).
+To deploy PixivFE using Docker or the compiled binary, see [Hosting PixivFE](https://pixivfe.pages.dev/hosting-pixivfe/).

 PixivFE can work with or without an external image proxy server.
-Here is [the built-in proxy list](doc/Built-in%20Proxy%20List.go).
+Here is the [list of public image proxies](https://pixivfe.pages.dev/public-image-proxies/).
-See [hosting a Pixiv image proxy](doc/Hosting-an-image-proxy-server-for-Pixiv.md) if you want to host one yourself.
+See [hosting a Pixiv image proxy](https://pixivfe.pages.dev/hosting-image-proxy-server/) if you want to host one yourself.

 ## Development